pythonprobr/pythonpro-website/README.md

 ```

-#License Details
+## License Details

-The AGPL license here cover everything relate to source code but Python Pro logo and Image.
+The AGPL license here cover everything related to source code but Python Pro logo and Image.
 So you need to change this data for you own trademark.